Chess tournament: Computers in chess tournaments

 The first chess engine (a chess playing computer program) to beat a person in tournament play was the Mac Hack Six, in 1967.
 Soon after, tournaments were created just for chess computers.
 In 1970, the first North American Computer Chess Championship (NACCC) was held in New York City, and in 1974, the first World Computer Chess Championship (WCCC) was held in Stockholm.
 Kaissa, a chess program of the Soviet Union was named the world's first computer chess champion.
 In 1995, the first World Computer Speed Chess Championship was held in Paderborn, Germany for blitz chess.
 For a time, computers competed in human tournaments as well, but computers have become so strong that humans are no longer able to compete with them; players now tend to treat them as analysis tools rather than as opponents.
 Interest remains in computer chess tournaments, especially the World Computer Chess Championship and Top Chess Engine Championship.

 Rules

-FIDE tournaments are held according to the FIDE handbook rules, which is used as a basic guide for many chess tournaments.
-The handbook contains nine articles dealing with chess competitions.
+FIDE publishes a handbook giving rules for chess tournaments.
+This includes sections giving the rules of the game, but there are also sections specifying how tournaments are organized and regulated.